ndau/o11y/README.md

 # o11y

-Library to support integration with third-party observability platforms like Honeycomb
+This is a library to support integration with third-party observability (o11y) platforms like Honeycomb.
+Yes, it's pronounced "olly".

+The first integration is with Honeycomb.